chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 A message about the promotion of a Stable Release for a Chef OSS artifact will include (at a minimum) the following information:

-  * The version of the artifact being release
+  * The version of the artifact being released
   * Release notes that highlight enhancements, bug fixes, or other changes included in the release
   * In the case of a critical regression or security vulnerability, details about the vulnerability including:
     * How to identify if you are affected